samtomcom/ffmpeg_helpers/README.md

 ## Usage

 Create a file with timestamps and (optional) chapter names for the chapters, separated by a space.
-The time should be formated as HH:MM:SS:ms, if any are ommited the last values will be assumed to be 0, e.g. 00:12:30 will give the ms collumn 00
+The time should be formated as HH:MM:SS
-If chapter names are not provided they will be automatically created (by number)
+The final line should be the approximate length of the video

 chapters.txt

-    00 Intro
+    00:00:00 Intro
-    00:01 Chapter 1
+    00:01:00 Chapter 1
+    00:01:30 Unnamed Chapter
+    00:02:00 Final Chapter
+    00:03:00 x

+If chapter names are not provided they will be named 'Unnamed Chapter'

     00:01:30
-    00:02 End

 is the same as

-    00:00:00:00 Intro
-    00:01:00:00 Chapter 1
-    00:01:30:00 Chapter 2
+    00:01:30 Unnamed Chapter
-    00:02:00:00 End

 Run the program with: